wuxc/pywin32doc/md/shell.md

   - [SHCreateItemFromIDList](shell.md#shellshcreateitemfromidlist)

-    Creates and initializes a Shell item object.&nbsp;
+    Creates and initializes a Shell item object\.&nbsp;

   - [SHCreateItemFromParsingName](shell.md#shellshcreateitemfromparsingname)

-    Creates and initializes a Shell item object from a parsing name.&nbsp;
+    Creates and initializes a Shell item object from a parsing name\.&nbsp;

   - [SHCreateItemFromRelativeName](shell.md#shellshcreateitemfromrelativename)

-    Creates and initializes a Shell item object from a relative parsing name.&nbsp;
+    Creates and initializes a Shell item object from a relative parsing name\.&nbsp;

   - [SHCreateItemInKnownFolder](shell.md#shellshcreateiteminknownfolder)

-    Creates a Shell item object for a single file that exists inside a known folder.&nbsp;
+    Creates a Shell item object for a single file that exists inside a known folder\.&nbsp;

   - [SHCreateItemWithParent](shell.md#shellshcreateitemwithparent)

-    Create a Shell item, given a parent folder and a child item ID.&nbsp;
+    Create a Shell item, given a parent folder and a child item ID\.&nbsp;

   - [SHGetIDListFromObject](shell.md#shellshgetidlistfromobject)

-    Retrieves the PIDL of an object.&nbsp;
+    Retrieves the PIDL of an object\.&nbsp;

   - [SHGetInstanceExplorer](shell.md#shellshgetinstanceexplorer)

-    Allows components that run in a Web browser (Iexplore.exe) or a nondefault Windows&#174 Explorer (Explorer.exe) process to hold a reference to the process.
-The components can use the reference to prevent the process from closing prematurely.&nbsp;
+    Allows components that run in a Web browser \(Iexplore\.exe\) or a nondefault Windows&\#174 Explorer \(Explorer\.exe\) process to hold a reference to the process\.
+The components can use the reference to prevent the process from closing prematurely\.&nbsp;

   - [SHFileOperation](shell.md#shellshfileoperation)

-    Copies, moves, renames, or deletes a file system object.&nbsp;
+    Copies, moves, renames, or deletes a file system object\.&nbsp;

   - [StringAsCIDA](shell.md#shellstringascida)

-    Given a CIDA as a raw string, return pidl_folder, [pidl_children, ...]&nbsp;
+    Given a CIDA as a raw string, return pidl\_folder, \[pidl\_children, \.\.\.\]&nbsp;

   - [CIDAAsString](shell.md#shellcidaasstring)

-    Given a (pidl, child_pidls) object, return a CIDA as a string&nbsp;
+    Given a \(pidl, child\_pidls\) object, return a CIDA as a string&nbsp;

   - [StringAsPIDL](shell.md#shellstringaspidl)

-    Given a PIDL as a raw string, return a PIDL object (ie, a list of strings)&nbsp;
+    Given a PIDL as a raw string, return a PIDL object \(ie, a list of strings\)&nbsp;

   - [AddressAsPIDL](shell.md#shelladdressaspidl)

-    Given the address of a PIDL, return a PIDL object (ie, a list of strings)&nbsp;
+    Given the address of a PIDL, return a PIDL object \(ie, a list of strings\)&nbsp;

   - [PIDLAsString](shell.md#shellpidlasstring)